III. B North - East Region

 There are fore opportunities: Route a: From Dobrich toward Varna (road 29).

 I have pedalled only the last 20 kilometers to Varna, but I do not believe I will do it again.
 The traffic here is quite intensive.
 If you intend to visit Varna, use my description in the previous item.
-Next are the only 3 photos I have took from this area, going down from Franga Plateau down toward Varna.
+Next are the only 3 photos I have taken from this area, going down from Franga Plateau down toward Varna.

 Route b: From Dobrich to Albena (road 71)